want to live in a city with its own arts district,

-With access to mountain trails, golf courses, and community theater, which adds to Signal Mountain’s small-town feel without risking becoming boring or mundaine.
+Access to mountain trails, golf courses, and community theater, which adds to Signal Mountain’s small-town feel without risking becoming boring or mundane.

-Overall the area is ideal fro families and those who want a bit of seculsion while still living in the Chattanooga area.
+Overall the area is ideal for families and those who want a bit of seclusion while still living in the Chattanooga area.

 If you’re looking for a suburb that still has extremely easy access to the city, Hixson is going to serve your needs pretty well.
-Located a mere 15 minutes from ,em>Downtown, Hisxon has the perfect mix of city convenience and suburban seculsion.
+Located a mere 15 minutes from Downtown, Hixson has the perfect mix of city convenience and suburban escape.